ultralightspeed/WeirdR/README.md

 But, from the perspective a non-programmer, it will let us perform magic sorcery.

-And the community is the creative magic that makes me love R.
+And the community is the creative magic that makes me love R. R isn't just a piece of software; its the enthusiam and altruism of countless scientists.

 Statistical analysis?
 Art?
 Presentations?
 Dyanmic documents?
 APIs?

 R is for the useR.

 ## Non-standard Evaluation